 The entire hike should only take you a couple hours, so it makes for a great early morning hike before exploring the rest of the nearby cities.

-This is one of the most popular hikes near Phoenix and Scottsdale, so expect many city folk and students on the weekends.
+This is one of the most popular things to do in Scottsdale and one of the major hikes near Phoenix, so expect many city folk and students on the weekends.
 If you are visiting Arizona on a vacation, consider tackling this hike on a weekday.

 7. Wildcat Trail, Monument Valley